MaurangeLab/sm-FISH_analysis_pipeline/README.md

 # sm-FISH_analysis_pipeline
 ## Introduction
-This pipeline is an easy-to-use mean to analyse 3D stacks taken from immunostaining combined sm-FISH experiments.
+This pipeline is an easy to use tool to analyse 3D stacks taken from immunostaining combined sm-FISH experiments.
 It can put in relation cell type, gene transcription, and gene expression data.
-It uses AI to recognize cells and sm-FISH spots, then estimates type of a cell based on the assumption that your two groups show differences in type marker fluorescence.
+It uses AI to segment cells and detect sm-FISH spots, then estimates type of a cell based on the assumption that your two groups show differences in type marker fluorescence.

 To try it with an example stack and pre-trained models, see Tutorial folder.